songduyenanh/powerbi-portfolio/README.md

 2. **Call Center Performance Analysis (January 2021)**
    - Focus: Performance analysis for a call center in January, 2021
    - Learnings obtained: Simple DAX measures (resolution rate, average talk duration), data type transformation, trend chart interpretation, and agent performance comparison.

+3. **Network Usage Analysis (January 2020)**
+   - Focus: Network usage analysis using a sample of 20 customers across India, daily data in the month of January 2020 was recorded and used for this dashboard
+   - Learnings obtained: Data type transformation, trend chart interpretation, Azure map, pie chart.